Skip to content

 Tags

-algorithms arduino Artspace audio avant-garde circuit circuit bending Code computer computer music DIY electronic electronic music electronics El_MuCo feedback feedback loop free frequency frequency modulation FridayNightThing hardware hacking how-to Improvisation interactive KidTunes lab linux Macintosh Apple Classic ii Music musique concrete noise omi open source PC Picture Phone pipewire potentiometer Pure Data stochastic stockhausen supercollider synth synthesis synthesizer update
+algorithms arch arduino Artspace audio avant-garde circuit circuit bending Code computer computer music DIY electronic electronic music electronics El_MuCo feedback feedback loop free frequency frequency modulation FridayNightThing hardware hacking how-to Improvisation interactive kde neon KidTunes lab linux Macintosh Apple Classic ii Music musique concrete noise omi open source PC Picture Phone pipewire potentiometer stockhausen supercollider synth synthesis synthesizer update